ShreyaBusetty/ImageEncryptionUsingCentralDogma/README.md

    - Apply the decryption algorithm to retrieve the original image.

 3. **Integration with Chaotic Systems**:
-   - Customize the encryption process by selecting different chaotic systems (e.g., Lorenz system, Logistic map) for generating encryption keys.
+   - Customize the encryption process by selecting different chaotic systems (e.g., Logistic map) for generating encryption keys.
    - Experiment with various parameters of chaotic systems to fine-tune the encryption strength and complexity.

 ## Contributing